Distressed Buyout Private Equity Firms and Hedge Funds

 |

-Before committing to a distressed buyout, the PE firm must perform extensive diligence to ensure there is adequate downside protection given the high-risk nature of the transaction.
+Before committing to a distressed buyout, the PE firm must perform extensive diligence to ensure adequate downside protection, given the high-risk nature of the transaction.

 Traditional LBOs, in general, look to acquire a controlling stake in the equity of a target with a proven track record of stable free cash flows (FCFs).
 The predictability in its future cash flows is of utmost importance given the highly leveraged post-LBO capital structure.